ChristofSchwarz/qs_script_rest_api/README.md

 LET vBaseAPIurl = 'https://jsonplaceholder.typicode.com/todos';
 ```
 ### WITH CONNECTION block for copy/pasting
 The WITH CONNECTION block has the magic to make a REST call dynamic and to pass variables defined before.
-After you inserted your LOAD statement with the "Select Data" wizard, search for the end of the SQL SELECT block, it ends with FROM JSON (...); and copy/paste this:
+After you inserted your LOAD statement with the "Select Data" wizard, search for the end of the SQL SELECT block - it ends with _FROM JSON (...);_ - and copy/paste this:
 ```
 WITH CONNECTION (
     URL "$(vBaseAPIurl)/endpoint/method"